 Continue to the nearby village of Tampaksiring to explore Tirta Empul, a temple famous for its sacred spring water.
 All Balinese bathe here at least once a year for a ritual cleaning in these holy waters dedicated to Vishnu.

 We drive on further to the North until reaching Kintamani, a volcanic region with breathtaking views of Mt Batur.
 Adjacent to the volcano is the large crescent-shaped Batur Lake.
 The entire area is surrounded by the high walls of the crater rim.
-Stop for a buffet lunch at a local restaurant here, with all-encompassing views over Lake Batur.
+Stop for lunch at Sari Organik Pulu Mujung the restaurant looks out at the caldera of the Batur volcano.

 In the afternoon, we drive back to Ubud by a different road towards the area of Bangli.
 Along the way, stop at Penglipuran, a traditional countryside village known for its unique building style and architecture and Kehen Temple, often called ‘Mini Besakih’.